milad2073/open-deep-kernel/design-docs/thoughts.md

 DAY 2:<br/>
-It seems the best practice for replacing Triton kernels with pytorch is not by mokey-patching, instead, three options are presented:
+It seems the best practice for replacing Triton kernels with pytorch is not by monkey-patching, instead, three options are presented:
 1) Torch Compile    --> since version 2.0
 2) Torch fx         --> since version 1.8
 3) Torch jit        --> since version 1.0 <br/>